malberyz7/TODAY-Focus-on-Today/README.md

-# TODAY — Focus on Today
+# Still — Focus on Today

 A personal discipline and habit tracking app focused on self-improvement, reflection, and consistency.